peterfarrar/principles-of-management-notes/notes_ch_07.md

 * Lack of experience - inadequate knowlege, experience, expertise.
 * Personal reasons - lack of interest, other opportunities, life events.

-Early planning (thorough business plan) is important.
+Early planning (through a business plan) is important.
 Business conditions can change.
 Unexpected challenges can arise.
 Competitors with deeper pockets or more experience can out perform.
 Stress and the time and commitment can be overwhelming.
 Slow growth and rapid growth can both create challenges.
 Rapid response and planning is required to balance them.
 Know when it's failing, minimize personal impact.
 If you're losing money hand over fist, it may be time to except defeat.